hknutzen/Netspoc/language.markdown

 are automatically augmented to permit incoming packets of the routing protocol.
 Currently EIGRP and OSPF are supported.

-If `routing=manual` is set, no routing code is generated at all.
+If `routing=dynamic` is set, no routing code is generated for this interface.
 Some other means (e.g. BGP) has to be used to get routes at this interface.

+Use `routing=manual` at router level to disable generation of routing code for the whole device.
+Manually defined routes are left unchanged by Netspoc-Approve in this case.

 ###Default route